jdanieldeal/Image-Matrix-Generator/HOW TO RUN THE SCRIPT.md

      ```
    - Wait for Python to install.

-3. **Write and Save Your Program**:
-   - Use any text editor (like TextEdit) to write your Python code and save it as `script.py`.
+2. **Install Pillow and PyQt5**:
+   - Next, install Pillow and PyQt5 by typing or copy/paste this into the Terminal:
+     ```bash
+     pip install Pillow PyQt5
+     ```
+   - Wait for them to install.

 4. **Run Your Program**:
-   - Open **Terminal** and navigate to the folder where your script is saved.
-For example, if it's on your Desktop, type:
+   - Navigate to the folder where your script is saved.
+For example, if it's in your Downloads folder, type:
      ```bash
-     cd ~/Desktop
+     cd ~/Downloads/Image-Matrix-Generator-1.0/
      ```
    - Then, run the program by typing:
      ```bash
-     python3 script.py
+     python3 image_matrix_generator_1.0.py
      ```

 ---